callstack/rspress-theme/packages/theme/README.md

 bun add @callstack/rspress-theme
 ```

-> **Important**: Since this theme is based on Rspress beta, you must match the exact beta version of `@rspress/core` and `@rspress/shared`.
+> **Important**: Since this theme is based on Rspress beta, you must match the exact beta version of `@rspress/core` declared as a peer dependency in the theme's `package.json` (currently `^2.0.0-beta.34`).
 The theme is tightly coupled to the beta API and may break with version mismatches.
 Once Rspress 2 is stable, this requirement will likely become more flexible.

 ### Adding the `Alliance No. 2 Font`